foldda/snappable/README.md

 # Component-Based Software Development Made Simple

-Foldda Open Components is a simple and practical component-based computing framework where off-the-shelf software components can be made from any third-parties, and be used for assembling versatile data-processing and automation pipelines.
-Dubbed "breadboard for software", it is for building fun, cheap, and instant software applications.
+Foldda Open Components is an API and reference implementation of software components for constructing software by simply connecting the components.
+As the components can be made "off-the-shelf" by any third party, you can create applications, such as custom data processing and automation pipelines, with unlimited choices.
+And of course, you can also create your own components without depending on a vendor.

+Essentially Open Components enables simple and practical vendor-neutral component-based computing, which is a new and fun way to build instant software applications much like "the breadboard for software".

 <div align="center">
 <img src="_Resources/foldda-breadboard.png" width="450" align="center">